rotoapanta/quanterraProject/README.md

 - `config.ini`: Project configuration file with project-specific details.
 - `main.py`: The main script of the project, which likely contains the core logic.
 - `requirements.txt`: A list of project dependencies, typically used for package management.
-- `run_gps_netrs.sh`: A shell script for executing the project.
+- `run_quanterra.sh`: A shell script for executing the project.
 - `setup.py`: A script used for packaging and distribution of the project.
-- `zabbix_sender.py`: A script responsible for sending data to Zabbix.

 ## Installation